Why The Government Wants To Classify You As A Domestic Terrorist With Matthew Kolken | OAP #71

 I don't know.

-I can still see you fine, so I know it's not your, I don't think it's your internet connection because you still look good and your internet signal is strong.
+So I know it's not your, I don't think it's your internet connection because you still look good and your internet signal is strong.

-But for some reason I can't hear you.
+But for some reason, I can't hear you.

-Um, but I will let you know if I can hear you again.
+But I will let you know if I can hear you again.

 In the meantime, I'll just recite Invictus.